plwebse/binary-clock-js/README.md

+# binary-clock-js
-### binary-clock-js is a javascript widget that displays time in a binary format.
+## a javascript widget that displays time in a binary format.

 ### Standard apperens